Cedar Point: Dick Kinzel era

 Cedar Point built the first giga coaster, Millennium Force, in 2000.
 When it debuted, it was the tallest and fastest complete-circuit roller coaster in the world, climbing 310 ft and reaching a maximum speed of 93 mi/h.
 In 2002, Wicked Twister opened as the tallest, fastest, and longest inverted impulse roller coaster of its kind.
 In the midst of a highly-competitive industry with other parks, Cedar Point again set new records the following year with the debut of Top Thrill Dragster, which opened as the tallest and fastest roller coaster in the world in 2003.
 It reached a height of 420 ft and a maximum speed of 120 mph.
-Kingda Ka at Six Flags Great Adventure broke both records two years later. maXair debuted in 2005 as only the second HUSS Giant Frisbee ride in the United States.
+Kingda Ka at Six Flags Great Adventure broke both records two years later.

+maXair debuted in 2005 as only the second HUSS Giant Frisbee ride in the United States.
 Dan Keller also retired in 2005 as vice president and general manager.
-He was replaced by John Hildebrandt, who had been the vice president and general manager of Dorney Park & Wildwater Kingdom since May 2004.
+He was replaced by John Hildebrandt, who had been vice president and general manager of Dorney Park & Wildwater Kingdom since May 2004.

 In 2006, Skyhawk was built next to Snake River Falls; it is currently the tallest Screamin' Swing in the world.
 In the 2007 season, Cedar Point built Maverick, which features a 100 ft drop at a 95-degree angle and includes a linear synchronous motor (LSM) launch in the middle of the ride reaching speeds of 70 mi/h.
 In 2008, Cedar Point introduced Planet Snoopy, a kids' area constructed on the site of Peanuts Playground; it consists of family and children's rides relocated from Cedar Point's sister park Geauga Lake after it closed.
 The area also consisted of a "Kids Only" restaurant called Joe Cool Cafe, which had a small menu for adults.

-Starlight Experience, a night-time LED light extravaganza with floats themed to the four seasons, debuted in 2009.
+In 2009, Starlight Experience debuted, a night-time LED light extravaganza with floats themed to the four seasons.
 The $1,000,000 attraction took place on the Frontier Trail nightly beginning at twilight.
 In 2010, Cedar Point added a new flume ride on the park's Frontier Trail named Shoot the Rapids, which included two drops and a three-minute journey through a rustic, western-themed environment.
 It was removed in February 2016 following a history of low ridership and a serious incident in 2013 injuring seven riders.
 WindSeeker, a 301 ft tall tower that spins riders along the shoreline of Lake Erie, was introduced in 2011.
 WindSeeker did not open on time due to construction delays and opened to the public on June 14, 2011.

-Matt Ouimet era
+Modern era

 On June 20, 2011, Cedar Fair announced that Dick Kinzel would retire on January 3, 2012, and Matt Ouimet would become the CEO of the company.
 Ouimet was employed by The Walt Disney Company for 17 years, including tenures as president of Disney Cruise Line and the Disneyland Resort.